Controller

 Outputs an HTTP redirect.
 This ends processing of the flow script.
 To make the redirect work, it must be the first

-output, i.e. there must not have been a header
+output, i.e. there must not have been a header, body or process happened before it.

 -